Cancer proteogenomics - from methods to clinical applications – Janne Lehtiö's Group

 Team leader: Dr. Lukas Orre

 The Lung Cancer proteomics team has a strong focus on the application of proteomics methods in lung cancer research.
 Our general aim is to identify novel biomarkers and targets for cancer therapy to improve the treatment of non-small cell lung cancer (NSCLC).
-For state-of-the-art analytical depth, quantitative accuracy and proteome specific information we rely on in house developed methods (Branca et al., Nature Methods 2014, Panizza et al., Scientific Reports 2017, Zhu et al., Nature Commun.
-2018, Wei et al., Nature Biotech 2018, Orre et al., Molecular Cell 2019, Zhu et al. Mol.
+For state-of-the-art analytical depth, quantitative accuracy and proteome specific information we rely on in house developed methods (Branca et al., Nature Methods 2014, Panizza et al., Scientific Reports 2017, Zhu et al., Nature Com.
+2018, Orre et al., Molecular Cell 2019, Zhu et al. Mol.
 Cell.
-Proteomics 2020).
+Proteomics 2020, Arslan et al., Nature Protocols 2022).

 In our clinical lung cancer proteomics projects primary tissue/biopsies from lung cancer are analysed in order to identify and characterize molecular subgroups of lung cancer.
 The gained knowledge of lung cancer subgroups is subsequently used for hypothesis driven projects where cancer drivers and corresponding therapeutic strategies are investigated in model systems.
 A current focus is also to understand the immune landscape of lung cancer in order to better target cancer cell escape from the immune system.
-In addition, translational projects are performed where discoveries from clinical samples are further investigated ex-vivo in primary cancer cells, as well as in model systems.
+In addition, translational projects are performed where discoveries from clinical samples are further investigated in model systems (Lehtiö et al., Nature Cancer 2021).

 Further, pre-clinical research is performed where model systems are used to understand the molecular response to cancer therapy, with the aim to identify potential treatment predictive biomarkers and combination therapies (Orre et al., Oncogene 2013, Zhou et al., Oncogene 2017, Fotouhi et al., Oncogene 2019, Zhou Tran et al., Mol Cell Proteomics 2020).
-We are specifically interested in therapies targeting oncogenic drivers such as the epidermal growth factor receptor (EGFR).
 By analyzing the molecular response of cancer cells to different drugs we can identify the determinants of drug response or drug resistance, allowing us to suggest biomarkers and drug combinations for improved lung cancer therapy.
 Primary methods used are MS-based proteomics, transcriptomics, functional genomics, high-throughput drug screening as well as a range of classical molecular biology techniques.

 The knowledge generated in different projects is used in concert to understand why cells from different tumors respond differently to cancer drugs, and what combinations of cancer therapies we should select for each patient.
 Ultimately this knowledge will help us tailor the best therapy for each lung cancer patient.